dviraran/xCell2refs/README.md

 | Tabula Sapiens Blood | The Tabula Sapiens Consortium (2022) | Homo Sapiens | Counts | 11921 | 18 | scRNA-seq | Blood, Lymph_Node, Spleen, Thymus, Bone Marrow |
 | TME Compendium | Zaitsev A (2022) | Homo Sapiens | TPM | 8146 | 25 | RNA-seq | Tumor |

-This markdown table represents the data from the provided CSV file.
-It includes information about various datasets, their associated studies, species, normalization methods, sample sizes, cell types, platforms, and tissues involved.

 We invite users to upload their own xCell2 objects to https://github.com/dviraran/ and update this table accordingly.